-The following table sets out the names of and certain additional information for the persons proposed to be nominated for election as Trustees (and as Directors of Holdings):
+The following table sets out the names of and certain additional information for the persons proposed to be nominated for election as Trustees (and as Directors of Holdings and Holdings 2):

-Trustee/Director Age Active AC (1) CCGC Background ) Since (2) Ü Donald Wright Ownership or control or direction over: 15,000 Units Resident of Toronto, Ontario, Canada 69 April 7, 2004 V Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
-Susan Allen Ownership or control or direction over: nil Units Resident of Mississauga, Ontario, Canada 59 February 2, 2017 V √ Susan Allen has had extensive experience as a board member and advisor (Audit Partner to Audit Committees) in both corporate and not for profit sectors and retired from PricewaterhouseCoopers in 2016.
-Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 66 October 13, 2005 V √ Rami Younes holds Director positions on various boards of directors including Lancaster Technology Board, a private packaging business.
+Trustee/Director Age Active AC (1) CCGC Background Since (2) Donald Wright Ownership or control or direction over: 5,000 Units Resident of Toronto, Ontario, Canada 72 April 7, 2004 V V Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
+Susan Allen Ownership or control or direction over: 1,369 Units Resident of Mississauga, Ontario, Canada 62 February 2, 2017 V \checkmark Susan Allen holds Director positions on various boards of directors, public and private, and has extensive experience with Audit Committees from her 34-year career with PricewaterhouseCoopers LLP, where she held both National and Global leadership positions as an audit partner until her retirement in 2016.
+Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 69 October 13, 2005 V \checkmark Rami Younes holds Director positions on various boards of directors including Lancaster Technology Board, a private packaging business.
 Mr. Younes served as President of CCL Container, a division of CCL Industries Inc. from 1980 to 2006.
-Gerry Glynn Ownership or control or direction over , collectively: 2,277,565 Units and Special Voting Units (3) Resident of Calgary, Alberta, Canada 60 April 7, 2004 Gerry Glynn has been Chief Executive Officer of Richards Packaging since November 2002.
+Gerry Glynn Ownership or control or direction over, collectively: 2,267,877 Units and Special Voting Units (3) Resident of Calgary, Alberta, Canada 63 April 7, 2004 Gerry Glynn has been Chief Executive Officer of Richards Packaging since November 2002.

-- (1) AC Audit Committee. - (2) CCGC Compensation and Corporate Governance Committee. - (3) See "Voting Securities and Principal Holders of Voting Securities" on page 5.
+(1) AC - Audit Committee.

+(2) CCGC - Compensation and Corporate Governance Committee.

+(3) See "Voting Securities and Principal Holders of Voting Securities" on page 3.